bluealba/carryall/README.md

 {
 	"environment": "<environment name>",
 	"descriptor": {
-		"repositoryUrl": "<your git repo>,
+		"repository": "<your git repo url, without protocol and username please>, "username": "<your username>",
-		"password": "<your ssh password>"
+		"password": "<your password>"
-		"branch": "<the branch to check out>",
+		"branch": "<the branch to checkout>",
 	},
 	"reporter": {
 		"slack": {